 Follow the footsteps of Edmund Hilary and Tenzing Norgay to the world’s highest place – Everest Base Camp.
-It is probably the adventurous journey one could opt for Everest Base Camp Trek is a journey to an ultimate destination chosen by many fellow travelers and adventure lovers.
+It is probably the adventurous journey one could opt for.
+Everest Base Camp Trek is a journey to an ultimate destination chosen by many fellow travelers and adventure lovers.
 The charm of the world’s highest mountain – Mt.
-Everest is above all the trekking destinations over the world.
+Everest, is above all the trekking destinations worldwide.
 Everest Base Camp Trek lets you soar above the heights of 5,000 meters, applauding the glory of bright blue sky, sky-dominating mountains, and mountainous terrain.

 The charming Sherpa village on the route is a reviving way to confront the unique culture and lifestyle of the Himalayan people.
 Namche Bazaar is a famous town where you can explore the traditional yet busy life of Sherpa people.
 Some people are engaged in the hotel business, some with trading goods up and down with the use of Dzopkos (a cross of yak and cow used as Himalayan transport), some with household chores, etc.

 Generally, the people in the Himalayan region follow the Buddhist religion.
 The dominance of the religion can be reflected in the prayer flags, mani walls, stupas, and monasteries on the route.
 Tengboche monastery is a vast spiritual hub in the Khumbu region.
 Kalapatthar is another popular vantage point at a height of 5,500 meters that offers 360-degree views of mountains in the Everest region.
 It is best known for its sunrise and sunset views over Mt.
 Everest and other neighboring peaks.